JackDanna/FogentRoleplayTemplate/README.md

 | :--------------: | :------------------------: | :--------: | :----: |
 | Super Perception | Perception set to level 5. | Indefinite |        |

-#### Skill Base Dice Tier
+#### Skill Base Dice

 Sets the base dice of specific skills or vocations dice pools.

 For instance, if a Mundane Fire Magic Spellcasting Focus is used, all uses of the Fire Magic Skill have 3d6.
 With a Excellent Fire Magic Spellcasting Focus, all uses of the Fire magic Skill have 3d8 instead.
-Base Dice Tiers also apply to tools/gear used in skill rolls (high-quality climbing equipment for use with Athletics), and is meant to apply both in and out of combat.
+Base Dices also apply to tools/gear used in skill rolls (high-quality climbing equipment for use with Athletics), and is meant to apply both in and out of combat.

 |                  Name                  |                                Description                                |  Duration  | Source |
 | :-------------------------------------: | :------------------------------------------------------------------------: | :--------: | :----: |
 | Excellent Nature Fellcraft Arcane Focus | 3d8 base dice for Terracraft, Hydrocraft, Naturecraft and Galecraft skill. | Indefinite |        |
 |          Fine Endurance Charm          |                  1d6, 2d8 base dice for Endurance skill.                  | Indefinite |        |

-#### Base Dice Tier Adjustment
+#### Base Dice Adjustment

 Adjusts the base dice of a specific skill or vocation dice pools.